Please select a procedure to know post-op instructions.

 - The temporary crown is placed to protect the tooth and prevent other teeth from moving.
-If it comes off it should be replaced as soon as possible.
-To avoid losing your temporary crown please avoid chewing on that side as much as possible.
-And if it comes of for any reason please call our office as soon as possible to get it recemented.
+If it comes off, it should be replaced as soon as possible.
+To avoid losing your temporary crown, please avoid chewing on that side as much as possible.
+And if it comes off for any reason please call our office as soon as possible to get it re-cemented.

-- After the permanent restoration is placed you may feel sensitivity to cold for a few days.
-But if after 2-3 days the bite still feels uneven or if you feel discomfort when chewing on the tooth, please call our office to evaluate the tooth and if bite needs to be adjusted.
+- After the permanent restoration is placed, you may feel sensitivity to cold food items for a few days.
+But if after 2-3 days the bite still feels uneven or if you feel discomfort while chewing on the tooth, please call our office to evaluate the tooth and if the bite needs to be adjusted.
 Delaying the necessary adjustments may damage the tooth permanently.

-- Call our office if you are in pain or with any other questions.
+- Call our office if you are in pain or have any other questions.

 Root Canal Treatment

 - You may experience moderate pain and sensitivity to pressure on your tooth for a week to 10 days after the procedure.
-Also, you may feel gum soreness for few days after your treatment.
-The healing process may take several days but the pain and discomfort should subside gradually.
+You may also experience gum soreness for a few days after your treatment.
+The healing process may take several days.
+However, the pain and discomfort should subside gradually.

-- Usually a temporary crown is placed on the tooth after the root canal treatment, avoid eating on that side until permanent (definitive) crown is placed to allow the tooth to heal and avoid breaking of the temporary crown or the tooth.
+- Usually a temporary crown is placed on the tooth after the root canal treatment.
+Avoid eating on that side until a permanent (definitive) crown is placed.

-- Continue normal brushing but in case of temporary crown slide the floss out from in between the teeth instead of pulling the floss to avoid loosening of temporary crown.
+- Continue normal brushing.
+In the case of a temporary crown, slide the floss out from in between the teeth instead of pulling the floss to avoid loosening the temporary crown.

 - Follow up with the placement of your permanent restoration.
 Any unnecessary delay in placement of final restoration may damage the tooth permanently.

-- Call our office if you are in severe pain or experience swelling, or any other questions or concerns
+- Call our office if you are in severe pain or experience swelling, or have any other questions or concerns.

 Teeth Cleaning (Deep Cleaning, Scaling and Root Planing)

-- You may experience some sensitivity to cold and hot after cleaning (especially after deep cleaning) as after removal of tarter and bacteria tooth and root surfaces are exposed until the gums heal around the teeth
+- You may experience some sensitivity to cold and hot food items after cleaning (especially after deep cleaning).
+This happens because after removal of tartar and bacteria, tooth and root surfaces are exposed until the gums heal around the teeth.

 - If you have received anesthesia do not eat anything until the numbness wears off.

-- Continue your regular brushing and flossing and mouth wash if advised by your doctor
+- Continue your regular brushing, flossing, and mouthwash if advised by your doctor.

-- Some bleeding for a day or two after cleaning is normal, but if you experience any excessive bleeding call our office.
+- Some bleeding for a day or two after cleaning is normal.
+However, if you experience any excessive bleeding, call our office.

-- Call our office if you are in pain or if you have any questions.
+- Call our office if you are in pain or have any questions.

 Dentures and Partials

-- Always remove dentures and partials at night as wearing dentures at night will accelerate ridge resorption faster which will make dentures loose and resorbs jaw bones
+- Always remove dentures and partials at night as wearing dentures at night will accelerate ridge resorption.

-- Always clean your dentures and partials with denture brush at night before putting it in cold water and always remove partial after each meal and rinse your mouth as it will help in removing food particles from around the teeth and prevent it from cavities
+- Always clean your dentures and partials with a denture brush at night before putting them in cold water.
+Remove your partials after each meal and rinse your mouth as it will help in removing food particles from around the teeth and prevent them from cavities

-- If you develop any sore spot upon wearing denture or partial please let your doctor know as it may need some adjustment to wear it comfortably
+- If you develop any sore spot upon wearing a denture or partial, please let your doctor know as it may need some adjustment.

-- If you are wearing denture or partial for the first time it takes some time to get used to it.
-Some people experience that they can’t taste certain food and their speech is different, it sometimes takes some time for your tongue to get adjusted to the position of the denture or partial
+- If you are wearing a denture or partial for the first time, it may take some time to get used to it.
+Some people experience that they can’t taste certain food and their speech is different, it is perfectly normal because it may take some time for your tongue to get adjusted to the position of the denture or partial.

-- Brush the denture each day to remove food deposits and plaque.
-The helps the denture from becoming permanently stained.
+- Brush the denture every day to remove food deposits and plaque.
+This prevents the denture from becoming permanently stained.

 - It’s best to use a brush that is designed for cleaning dentures because it has bristles that are arranged to fit the shape of the denture.
 A regular, soft-bristled toothbrush is also acceptable.

-- If you have any other questions or want to know more about implant supported dentures which is much more comfortable than regular dentures or partials please call us and we will be happy discuss it with you
+- If you have any other questions or want to know more about implant-supported dentures which are much more comfortable than regular dentures or partials, please call us and we will be happy to discuss it with you.

 Bone Graft Surgery

-If you had bone graft placed at the site of infection, extraction or dental implant surgical placement which can expedite generation of new bone in the area or surgery.
+If you had bone graft placed at the site of infection, extraction or dental implant, surgical placement can expedite generation of new bone in the area or surgery.
 You will be advised of the particular procedure and pertinent directions relative to your treatment modality.

-The healing process can vary from person to person and it also depends on the level of treatment so the doctor may extend the time before your sutures are removed to assure adequate healing and to avoid surgical regression.
+The healing process can vary from person to person.
+It also depends on the level of treatment.
+The doctor may extend the time before your sutures are removed to assure adequate healing and to avoid surgical regression.

 Bone grafting is a very predictable surgical procedure when done correctly and when patient cooperation is adhered to.
 Please try to be reasonable in understanding that this procedure has inherent risks associated with it, as stated in your informed consents.
 Some of these risks are also pertinent to your post-operative care.